Search burial records using our interactive map legend, and create a printable report.

 After the Bellefontaine Cemetery’s arboretum accreditation in 2012, Kyle was hired as the cemetery’s first Horticulturist in early 2013.
 Under his care, the arboretum has grown in breadth and depth.
 He was instrumental in the execution of Evergreen Meadow, the cemetery’s dedicated green burial section.
 In 2016 Kyle became BCA’s Horticulture Supervisor overseeing the arboretum collection, designing themed planting beds, consulting on sustainable burial practices, collaborating on burial lot design and care, directing horticulture staff, as well as keeping his hands in the dirt with regular horticulture maintenance.
 “I have used my emphasis on conservation and habitat restoration to shape my duties at Bellefontaine, embarking on projects that focus on native plants and those that provide some benefit to local wildlife.
 The Bellefontaine landscape is one of supreme beauty, and I hope to serve the cemetery in the coming years by developing this urban green oasis into a horticultural destination. “

-Cara Crocker, Director of Annual Giving
+Cara Crocker, Director of Development

 Cara has over 20 years of nonprofit experience in accounting, customer service, and fundraising.
 She received a BA in Visual Art from Webster University and is a Master’s Candidate in the Arts Management and Leadership program at Webster University.